 Not included in the Strawman Model is the IPC/BC proposal for a (sic) limited preventative registrations.
 In general, there was not support among non-IPC/BC participants for solutions to the issue of second level defensive registrations among the participants in the TMCH meetings.
 After hearing concerns regarding this issue, members of the IPC/BC provided a description of a preventative mechanism, the “Limited Preventative Registration,” which has also been published for public comment.
 As this issue is relevant to a request from the New GTLD Program Committee’s April resolution where it requested “the GNSO to consider whether additional work on defensive registrations at the second level should be undertaken”(2012.04.10.NG2), I am seeking GNSO Council feedback on this IPC/BC proposal as well.”

-While our member constituencies and stakeholder groups have commented at their discretion regarding one or more elements of the strawman model, the Council here addresses the issues identified in your e-mail of 4 December, and as you so invited, others in the strawman.
+While our member constituencies and stakeholder groups have commented at their discretion regarding one or more elements of the Strawman Model, the Council here addresses the issues identified in your e-mail of 4 December, and as you so invited, others in the Strawman.
 The content of this letter is supported by the majority of GNSO stakeholder groups.

-Before providing specific input, the Council respectfully notes that its primary role is to administer the work of the GNSO and reflect the outcomes of that work in policy recommendations to the Board and community.
-The Council is not oriented toward policy guidance, though members recognize a need to respond to you and others in forms other than the PDP, and we will endeavor to do so in consultation with the stakeholders we represent.
+Before providing specific input, the Council respectfully notes that its primary role is to administer the policy work of the GNSO and to reflect the outcomes of that work in policy recommendations to the ICANN Board and community.
+The Council is not oriented toward policy guidance, although we do recognize a need to respond to you and others in forms other than the PDP, and we will endeavor to do so in consultation with the stakeholders we represent.

-As context, councilors of course are aware of the community’s current examination of “policy vs. implementation” and encourage further dialogue on this matter.
-For the purpose of this letter, however, most councilors applied a reasonable test to make distinctions between the two categories: Does a proposal impose obligations on parties outside of those contracted with ICANN (who are predominantly responsible for implementation of the proposals)?
+As context, councilors are of course aware of the community’s current examination of “policy vs. implementation” and encourage further dialogue on this matter.
+For the purpose of this letter, however, most councilors applied a reasonable test to make distinctions between the two categories by asking the following question: Does a proposal impose obligations on parties outside of those contracted with ICANN (who are predominantly responsible for implementation of the proposals)?
 If so, generally speaking, the issue is likely to be a matter of policy.
 If the matter is a step in the progression toward realization of the decided-upon policy, and unlikely to impact a wider audience, it is more likely “implementation.”

 Expansion of trademark scope in TLDs